mcparry/mcparry/README.md

+30 years in the software development industry.

-30 years, man and boy, as a software developer in the UK.
+Based in the UK.

-I build distributed applications that run on Windows or Cloud-native, using C++, C#, MySQL, MSSQL, Windows, Azure, etc.
+I have delivered complex systems running on Windows, Cloud-native, and Android, using C++, C#, MySQL, MSSQL, etc.

 [See me on LinkedIn](https://www.linkedin.com/in/martinparry/).